Headbolt Lane railway station

 Headbolt Lane is a railway station in Kirkby, Merseyside, England, which opened on 5 October 2023.

-The station is the interchange between Merseyrail's Northern Line and the unelectrified Headbolt Lane branch line, operated by Northern.
+The station is the interchange between Merseyrail's Northern Line and the unelectrified Headbolt Lane branch line, operated by Northern Trains.

 History

 The opening of a station in the area had been an objective since the Transport Plan for Merseyside, published by the Merseyside Passenger Transport Authority in March 1972, with detailed plans first developed in 2013.